Preparing for SaaS application data protection

 Important The client ID, tenant ID, and client secret are required when adding the module as a source in R-Cloud.

-Before you start protecting SaaS applications, you can adjust SaaS application protection to the needs of your data protection environment by configuring backup options in R‑Cloud.
+Before you start protecting SaaS applications, you can adjust SaaS application protection to the needs of your data protection environment by configuring protection settings in R‑Cloud.
+You can specify configuration properties for a single SaaS application or for multiple SaaS applications at the same time.

-Important Configuring backup options is not supported for all types of SaaS applications.
-Additionally, the list of available backup options varies depending on the type of your SaaS application.
+Important Specifying configuration properties is not supported for all types of SaaS applications.
+Additionally, the list of available configuration properties varies depending on the type of your SaaS application.

 Enables you to specify one or more resources to be excluded from the backup. |